 Target has a MasterCard Debit Card featured in Fig 4.

 It is important for any merchant out there that accepts VISA/MC to check with their acquirer to see if VISA/MC debit has been activated on their terminal IDs.

 To read more about TD’s VISA debit card visit: http://www.tdcanadatrust.com/products-services/banking/electronic-banking/access-card/access-card.jsp

 CIBC, as shown in Fig 2., also has a dual VISA/ Interac debit card, read about it here: https://www.cibc.com/ca/how-to-bank/chipcard/advantagecard.html?WT.mc_id=ExtPAIDSum13AC_campFY13-Advantage||Card-Brand_kwdcibc||debit||card_adgrpcibc||debit||card-E100

 Fig 5.
 Interac Online

-Interac, is Canada’s oldest debit card offering.
+Interac, is Canada’s oldest debit card offer-er.
 Interac is owned by 8 shareholders which turn out to be the biggest banks in Canada.
-For online purchases, Interac has a service called, Interac Online.
+For online purchases, Interac has a service named, Interac Online.
 Online merchants can incorporate this debit card payment option into their online stores and registration sites.
-The services works by temporarily redirecting purchasers to a web portal page run by the bank where the purchaser currently banks.
-The portal page asks the purchaser from which account, Savings or Chequing, the purchaser wishes to have funds withdrawn from for the purposes of paying for the item or registration.
+The service works by temporarily redirecting purchasers to a web portal page run by the bank where the purchaser currently banks.
+The portal page then asks the purchaser from which account, Savings or Chequing, they wish to have funds withdrawn from their account for the purposes of paying for the purchased item or registration.
 Upon completion, the purchaser is returned back to the online merchant’s ASP software or shopping cart.